SecConNet/mahiru/docs/terminology.rst

 from other objects of the same kind.
 So they need some kind of unique identifier.

-Identifiers in the DDM are strings consisting of colon-separated components.
-The first component is a fixed string designating the type of object being identified.
-One or more components follow depending on the type (see below).
+Identifiers in the DDM are strings consisting of colon-separated segments.
+The first segment is a fixed string designating the type of object being identified.
+One or more segments follow depending on the type (see below).
-Components may contain lower- and uppercase letters, digits, underscores, dashes, and periods.
+Segments may contain lower- and uppercase letters, digits, underscores, dashes, and periods.

 Here are some of those kinds of objects and how they are identified.